vishal-lehar/MY_POS/README.md

 ## Postman Collection

 The project includes a Postman collection located in [postman-collection/POS_MY_COLLECTION.postman_collection.json](postman-collection/POS_MY_COLLECTION.postman_collection.json).

 This collection contains:
   1. GET API request to get all countries,
   2. POST API request get state name by postcode.
   3. POST API resquest to check prices by From postcode, ToPostcode, weight.

+Download and Import collection to the Postman client, Run the postman requests individually.

 ## Configuration